Paulina-Palma/OverdueNotifier/README.md

 * __EmailSender Class__: Manages SMTP connections for sending emails, supporting both SSL and non-SSL connections.
 * __send_reminder_to_borrowers Function__: Sends a reminder email to each borrower.

+## Code Summary

+### Database Class

+Manages database connections using context management for automatic commit/rollback.

+### get_borrowers_by_return_date Function

+Fetches borrowers with overdue books.

+### EmailSender Class

+Handles the setup and teardown of SMTP connections for sending emails.

+### send_reminder_to_borrowers Function

+Sends reminder emails to borrowers.

+## Execution Flow

+* Setup Database: Create the borrows table if it doesn’t exist.
+* Fetch Borrowers: Retrieve borrowers with overdue books.
+* Send Emails: Use EmailSender to send reminder emails to each borrower.